Last Updated: 18th May 2018

 It goes without saying that the most genuine and natural looking reviews are the ones that customers leave without any prompting.
 That’s not to say you can’t prompt someone into writing a review by asking them directly what they thought of your business and if they minded leaving a review.
 Far from incentivising, engaging with someone directly about their experience is actually good customer service and will often prompt a (hopefully) positive review on your Google My Business page.

 A quick note here about leaving Google Reviews.
 Your customers will need a Google account to be able to leave one.
 Many people do these days, either they’re a busy owner themselves and have one for their own Google Analytics or perhaps they have a personal Gmail account.
 If they don’t have an account they will need to create one.
+Read our step by step guide how to leave a Google review on any device.

 Of course, there are some steps you can take to make this an easier and more likely outcome.